iniyasaravanan/spottrends/README.md

 # Genre Explorer

-A frontend-only music discovery app that lets you search artists, explore their genres, read their biography, and travel through networks of similar musicians — all powered by the **Last.fm API** with no backend, no database, and no auth.
+A music discovery app that lets you search artists, explore their genres, read their biography, and travel through networks of similar musicians — all powered by the **Last.fm API**

 Live demo: deployed on Vercel · Data: Last.fm